-The main implication of the current study is that although sleep diary-derived sleep feedback should be considered a salient sleep-related cue, a single presentation of poor sleep feedback is unlikely to directly disrupt sleep or increase pre-sleep cognitive arousal.
+The main implication of the current study is that although sleep diary-derived sleep feedback should be considered a salient sleep-related cue, a single presentation of poor sleep feedback is unlikely to directly disrupt sleep or increase presleep cognitive arousal.
 This finding is in contrast to previous studies that have found that monitoring sleep-related cues, or continuously monitoring digital device-derived metrics, can negatively affect subjective sleep and pre-sleep cognitive activity [7-10].
 Speculatively, this would indicate that monitoring poor sleep feedback on an occasional basis is unlikely to increase pre-sleep cognitive arousal or negatively affect subjective sleep, in healthy sleepers.

 There are a number of reasons for the unexpected findings observed in the present study.
 Firstly, it is possible that in healthy sleepers, a single presentation of negative sleep feedback may not be sufficient to disturb sleep.
-In order to disturb sleep, it is possible that personalised sleep feedback may need to be repeatedly displayed to participants, as this is potentially more representative of the manner in which the users of digital wearable devices are instructed to use them [3]; similarly, future studies should examine pre-sleep cognitive arousal on a nightly basis.
-Speculatively, this may suggest that healthy sleepers have a protective 'buffer' against negative sleep-related stimuli, if this stimuli is not considered to be salient or personally-relevant.
+To disturb sleep, it is possible that personalised sleep feedback may need to

+Table 2 Pre-sleep arousal at baseline, before and after sleep feedback